More houses provided for families of martyrs, disabled war veterans [PHOTO]

 Azerbaijan continues to provide apartments to martyrs’ families and disabled war veterans.

-Thus, the Ministry of Labor and Social Protection has provided six houses to people of this category in Naftalan region, the ministry's website reported on September 21.
-Additionally, six houses have been given in Agstafa region and two in Lerik region.
+The Ministry of Labor and Social Protection has provided 19 houses to people of this category of citizens.
+Of them, 10 houses were provided in Imishli, five houses in Fizuli and four houses in Agdam regions.

 It should be noted that one of the programs of social protection - the program of providing houses, private apartments and cars for martyrs’ families and disabled war veterans - is expanding every year.